bquast/decompr/cran-comments.md

 Regarding the spelling, the first two are names, the last one is the plural of decomposition.

 All three are already present in the version currently on CRAN.

+Upon the suggestion of Prof. Ripley I have changed the spelling of the following items in the DESCRIPTION file

+(title)
+Global Value Chain Decomposition -> Global-Value-Chain Decomposition

+(description)
+Global Value Chain -> global-value-chain value added -> value-added
+(full citation of relevant paper Wang, Wei, Zhu 2013)